emilianscheel/JavaLibrary/README.md

 });
 ```

-### 4. Also copy the "Adapter Class" and "Item Class"
+### 4. Also copy the "Adapter Class", "Item Class" and the item resource file
-Required is
+Required for the Item Class is ...
 * a empty "Constructor" and a full "Constructor"
 * Getter and Setter for every String, Integer, Long, ...
 ```